mkaz/tasks/readme.md

 # Task

-A -lsimple command-line tool for your task list.
+A simple command-line tool for your task list.

 ## Data Storage